How to write an accessibility statement

 What to include

-The Worldwide Web Consortium has a useful section on how to write a statement so is a great place to start.
+There are no formal rules on what a statement should contain.
+Think about your users, the information and the format that would benefit them.
+The Worldwide Web Consortium has a useful section on how to write a statement which is a great place to start.
 W3C suggests that a minimal statement should include:

-• Your commitment to accessibility for people with disabilities
+- Your commitment to accessibility for disabled people

-• The accessibility standard applied, eg. WCAG 2.1
+- The accessibility standard applied, e.g. WCAG 2.2

 In addition, this talk by the Government Digital Service also recommends including: